 Directions:

-- Heat oil in a pan over medium heat and add shrimp.
-Cook until pink.
+- Heat oil in pan over medium heat add shrimp.
+Cook until pink

-- Push shrimp and vegetables to one side and scramble the eggs on the other side until cooked.
+- Push shrimp and veggies to side.
+Scramble eggs on other side til cooked

 2.2 Shrimp Paella